KIDS SUSPENSION FORKS

 Prevelo Heir 16, 20, 24 and 26 inch air forks

-This is a fork you will see on many premium brands and for good reason, it rules!
+This is a fork you will see on many premium brands and for good reason, it works great!
 Doing service to kids, Prevelo offers aftermarket purchase in 16 (60mm travel), 20 (80m travel), 24 inch(80mm travel) and 26 (100mm travel) sizes.
 Slippery black anodized stanchions, 1 1/8 steerer with an air spring for light weight riders, this fork is amazing.
 Carbon lowers, external rebound control and compression lock out.
-The best fork for kids under 75 lbs hands down.
+This fork and the RST First are the best fork for kids under 75 lbs hands down.

 MSRP: $450-465 USD | Where to buy: Prevelo